-With characteristic modesty, the Abstract Expressionists saw their project as the culmination and the conclusion of the Western tradition in the fine arts.
+The Abstract Expressionists saw their project as the culmination and the conclusion of the Western tradition in the fine arts.
 Nevertheless, artists have continued to ask, "What now?
 What next?
 What then?"
 This class examines some of the answers to those questions.
-Students explore the transformations that art has undergone over the past half century and trace the social, technological, theoretical, and critical forces that have driven a series of self-proclaimed revolutions.
-Prereauisites: Art History III and Writing and Literature III
+Students explore the transformations that art has undergone over the past half of the century and trace the social, technological, theoretical, and critical forces that have driven a series of self-proclaimed revolutions.
+Prerequisites: Art History III